physicell-training/00-Welcome-to-training/README.md

 1. **FigShare:**

 ## Companion code
-None for this module.
+None for this lesson.

 ## Educational microapps
-None for this module.
+None for this lesson.